4 Powerful Ways To Invest In Yourself Now That Will Change Your Life

 Physical activity is one of those no-brainer investments in your health.
 In addition to being associated with an increased lifespan and reduced risk of all sorts of diseases (from diabetes to arthritis to heart disease), moving your body more is equally beneficial for the body and mind.

-Research has shown that regular exercise can reduce anxiety, improve memory and thinking skills, improve sleep quality, and be as effective for treating depression as prescription drugs.
+Research has shown that regular exercise can reduce anxiety1, improve memory and thinking skills, improve sleep quality, and be as effective for treating depression as prescription drugs2.
 It’s also one of the most effective ways to clear cortisol (the stress hormone) from the body, helping you better cope with the more challenging moments in life.
 The best part?
 You don’t have to run a marathon or do an intense boot camp workout to experience these perks.
 In fact, yoga—with its combination of physical movement and intentional breathing—may be the ultimate mind-body workout.

 Current recommendations say to aim for at least 30 minutes of exercise every day to reap the benefits, but if you are truly enjoying the type of exercise you do, chances are you’ll far exceed that.
 At The Immersion, sweat is a key pillar—but not without an element of enjoyment and pleasure.
 The variety of yoga classes and higher impact workouts aim to help you release and bask in the moment—and the stunning beachside Malibu doesn’t hurt either.

 Personal Development: Commit to trying new things.